richardkentng/translate-api/readme.md

 ![custom toast](./github_images/custom-toast.png)

+### Problem

+The browser does a good job of alerting you when you fail to fill out a required field.
+However, how would I show popups for other errors, like an invalid language being typed in?

+### Solution

 I created a `insertToast` function that accepts 2 arguments: `text, refElement`.
-Although Boostrap already has toasts, I was excited to make my own!
+(Although Boostrap already has toasts, I was excited to make my own!)
+I used this function to alert users when they submitted a form with invalid languages selected.

 ### Positioning